cdktf/cdktf-provider-pagerduty/docs/dataPagerdutyTag.python.md

 The label of the tag to find in the PagerDuty API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.11.4/docs/data-sources/tag#label DataPagerdutyTag#label}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.12.0/docs/data-sources/tag#label DataPagerdutyTag#label}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-pagerduty.dataPagerdutyTag.DataPagerdutyTag.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.11.4/docs/data-sources/tag#id DataPagerdutyTag#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---